Everest Base Camp Helicopter Tour

 The most thrilling part of the tour is the landing.
 Landing near Everest Base Camp, which is Kala Pathar, allows you to experience the grandeur of the Himalayas from a close angle.
 Standing among the towering peaks and breathing in the crisp mountain air is indescribable.

-• Book in advance: The Everest base camp helicopter tour with landing is trendy; You should book in advance to secure your spot.
+• Book in advance: The Everest base camp helicopter tour with landing is trendy, so book in advance to secure your spot.

 • Choose the right time: The best times for the Everest Helicopter Tour are spring (March to May) and autumn (September to November) when the weather is most stable.